Jump to section

 Decisions driven from machine data can be made from anywhere in the world, without even setting eyes on the equipment that is being monitored.

 Tulip has always believed that this type of remote monitoring would be crucial for the future of manufacturing.

 What we didn’t expect was how much that need would be accelerated with the recent global events tied to COVID-19.
-Companies have moved to working remotely (including Tulip) whenever possible – but where does that leave the manufacturing industry?
+Companies have moved to work remotely (including Tulip) whenever possible – but where does that leave the manufacturing industry?
 Manufacturing cannot exist without people producing physical products.

-Some plants have shut down until further notice while others have implemented essential personnel only policies.
+Some plants have shut down until further notice while others have implemented essential personnel-only policies.
 Whatever decision is right for your business, Tulip may help in adapting to a status quo where people are working remotely more than ever before.